afrozhussain/dss_getdata/codeBook.md

 These signals were used to estimate variables of the feature vector for each pattern:
 '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

-tBodyAcc-XYZ
+- tBodyAcc-XYZ
-tGravityAcc-XYZ
+- tGravityAcc-XYZ
-tBodyAccJerk-XYZ
+- tBodyAccJerk-XYZ
-tBodyGyro-XYZ
+- tBodyGyro-XYZ
-tBodyGyroJerk-XYZ
+- tBodyGyroJerk-XYZ
-tBodyAccMag
+- tBodyAccMag
-tGravityAccMag
+- tGravityAccMag
-tBodyAccJerkMag
+- tBodyAccJerkMag
-tBodyGyroMag
+- tBodyGyroMag
-tBodyGyroJerkMag
+- tBodyGyroJerkMag
-fBodyAcc-XYZ
+- fBodyAcc-XYZ
-fBodyAccJerk-XYZ
+- fBodyAccJerk-XYZ
-fBodyGyro-XYZ
+- fBodyGyro-XYZ
-fBodyAccMag
+- fBodyAccMag
-fBodyAccJerkMag
+- fBodyAccJerkMag
-fBodyGyroMag
+- fBodyGyroMag
-fBodyGyroJerkMag
+- fBodyGyroJerkMag

 Script to clearn data
 =====================

+`run_analysis.R` script performs following tasks:

+- `run_analysis.R` file loads all three data sets ( X_train.txt, y_train.txt, subject_train.txt) from train and as well as three from test folder then perfrom combines all siz data sets into one.
+- Extracts only the measurements on the mean and standard deviation for each measurement.
+- Uses descriptive activity names to name the activities in the data set
+- Appropriately labels the data set with descriptive variable names.
+- From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 Final Tidy Data Set